DanParkinson/project-4-django/AGILE.md

 ## Phase 8

 Now that the bulk of the backend is working correctly i want to style my webiste.
+My bootstrap is a bit rusty so I need to relearn how to use it.

 ## Final tests to remember